jaetask/xstate-form/README.md

 The API is a set of composable functions to help you build an `xstate` machine to handle forms.
 The idea is to take what you need and leave the rest, if you need an unsupported feature, feel free to copy/modify one of ours and roll your own for that specific scenario.

 This approach should keep the API light, clean and easy to use.

+## Typescript

+This is my first typescript project, please ignore the `any` params at the mooment, especially during rapid prototyping, the API will get stricter over time, promise 😂.